ajrcarey/pdfium-render/README.md

 ## What's new

-Version 0.7.21 fixes some bugs in color version when working with `PdfPageImageObject` page objects, and adds the additional crate features `libstdc++` and `libc++` to provide more flexibility when linking against statically-compiled builds of Pdfium.
+Version 0.7.21 fixes some bugs in color conversion from RGBA to BGRA when working with `PdfPageImageObject` page objects, and adds the additional crate features `libstdc++` and `libc++` to provide more flexibility when linking against statically-compiled builds of Pdfium.
 See the "Static linking" section below for details.

 Version 0.7.20 adds attachment creation and deletion to the `PdfAttachments` collection, and adds embedded page thumbnail support to `PdfPage`.